^

 • Amoxiclav.

-Of course, additional efficacy is also prescribed to enhance efficacy:
+Of course, additional treatment is prescribed to enhance effectiveness:

 • vitamins;